najnesnaj/pinetime-zephyr/docs/content.md

-# Zephyr for the pinetime smartwatch
+# Zephyr  smartwatch framework

 ```
-this document describes the installation of zephyr RTOS on the PineTime smartwatch.
+this document started off in setting up zephyr RTOS on the PineTime smartwatch.

 https://wiki.pine64.org/index.php/PineTime

-It should be applicable on other nordic nrf52832 based watches (Desay D6....).
+It evolved to accomodate other nordic nrf52832 based watches (Desay D6....) and a Virtual watch (native_posix_64)
 ```

 ```
 the approach in this manual is to get quick results :
-    - minimal effort install (pinetime works as an external (out of tree)
+    - minimal effort install
-      application for zephyr)
     - try out the samples
     - inspire you to modify and enhance
 ```